Knowledge Hub

 for Growth

-It is vital that directors are fully aware of their responsibilities and duties at times of insolvency to avoid falling foul of these provisions, as the personal financial consequences can be very severe if found guilty.
+It is vital that directors are fully aware of their responsibilities and duties at times of insolvency to avoid falling foul of the law, as the personal financial consequences can be very severe if found guilty.

-One of the most common issues, and therefore one of the most common later claims against a director that can arise in these circumstances is when a company director is accused of making a ‘preference’ payment to a creditor, at a time when other creditors may go unpaid.
-Here, we explore how this might happen, and ways to avoid this.
+A common issue is when a company director is accused of making a ‘preference’ payment to a creditor, at a time when other creditors are waiting for payment.
+In this article, Eleanor Stephens, Insolvency Solicitor at Harper James explores how this might happen, and ways to avoid this.

 What is a preference claim against a director?

-Who can take a preference claim against a director?
+Who can make a preference claim against a director?

 Either a liquidator or an administrator will usually bring a claim, but they can also assign a claim to a third party, such as a creditor.